- Incoming Enrollment:

 - Federal government, government contractors, private, state/local government, nonprofit/NGOs, other

 - Residential: 2 YR Master of International Affairs (MIA-48 hrs); 1 YR Master of International Policy (MIP-30 hrs); 2 YR Master of Public Service & Administration (MPSA-48 hrs); Online: 2-3 YR Executive MPSA (EMPSA-39 hrs)

-The Bush School of Government and Public Service at Texas A&M University is a nonpartisan graduate school home to three residential degrees, a Master of International Affairs (MIA), Master of International Policy (MIP), and Master of Public Service & Administration (MPSA), which provide extensive preparation for those looking for public service careers.
+The Bush School of Government and Public Service at Texas A&M University is a nonpartisan graduate school home to three residential degrees, a Master of International Affairs (MIA), Master of International Policy (MIP), and Master of Public Service & Administration (MPSA).
+Each provides extensive preparation for those desiring careers in public service.
 Students are taught from a mix of practitioners that include former diplomats, CIA agents, and federal administrators to academics studying cutting-edge topics and theories.

-The International Affairs degree enrolls 90 students per year with excellent employment rates (80-85% within 6 months of graduation).
-Admission is each fall and scholarships (and in-state rates) are awarded to every MPSA and MIA student.
-The one-year International Policy degree will enroll 2-5 students per fall and spring; these students will not receive Bush School funding.
+The MIA enrolls 90 students per year with excellent employment rates (81-95% within 6 months of graduation).
+Admission is each fall and scholarships (and in-state rates) are awarded to all MIA students.
+The one-year MIP enrolls 2-10 students each fall and spring, but with no funding.

 The Bush School’s online offerings include an Executive Master of Public Service degree as well as four graduate certificates: Advanced International Affairs, Homeland Security, Nonprofit Management, and Public Management.
 Students can earn an EMPSA of 39 hours or graduate certificates of 12-15 hours.
 Admission is year round and financial aid is available; veteran’s benefits are accepted.
 See our website for more information.

 To receive information directly from the Admissions Department, click here.